 Enrolment in a relevant PhD programme.
 Knowledge in mathematics and physics at master level.

-The course is intended for students with interests and background in topics as geotechnics, building materials, dynamics, mechanics and physics.
+The course is intended for students with interests and background in geotechnics, building materials, structures, energy systems, dynamics, and mechanics.
 With the observed climate changes with higher temperatures, more precipitation and probably higher storm activity, infrastructures have to be designed for projected climate changes.
 Settlements in the vicinity of steep slopes will be exposed to increasing risk for slope failures, slides in soil and rock, slush and snow avalanches.
-The course will trough lectures and field trips focus on recognizing sites and terrain exposed to avalanches and slides, and how to plan and protect infrastructures minimizing damage risk.
+Through lectures and field trips the course will focus on recognizing sites and terrain exposed to avalanches and slides, and how to plan and protect infrastructures for sustainability and for minimizing damage risk.

 - Introduction in global warming phenomena, amplification effects in the Arctic

-- Observing and modelling of temperature in the ground, and soil thermal properties
+- Observation and modeling of temperature in the ground, and soil thermal properties

 - Design of infrastructures in the Arctic and in a changing climate